GeorgeLiu59/Sparsify/README.md

 ```

 ## Sparsifying by threshold
-All code files from above also have a threshold slider.
+All code files provided have a threshold slider.
 (All files have the same threshold slider).
 This threshold slider changes the binarization threshold of the image which can add or remove lines.
 For a threshold value $x$, all pixels with values $>x$ will be black and all pixels with values $<x$ will be white.

 ## Sparsifying by removing curves